symfony/symfony-docs/guides/routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Every route *must* contain a ``_controller`` parameter, which is a special
 string syntax that Symfony translates into a PHP callable.
-There are three
+There are two
 different syntax for the ``_controller`` parameter:

 The ``bundle:controller:action`` syntax